 “I am just there with them – I walk with them and sit with them; I eat with them and sleep in the holes with them – and I talk with them – but only when they are ready to talk.
 It takes time, but I never rush them.”

 Father Capodanno was killed while serving as a U.S. military chaplain in Vietnam.
 For heroic actions with the U.S. Marines during a battle with the North Vietnamese army, Father Capodanno posthumously was awarded the Medal of Honor.
 Over the years, his cause for sainthood has been supported by the Father Vincent Capodanno Guild.

 Father Capodanno’s Cause for Canonization officially opened on May 19, 2002 and initial documentation was submitted to Rome during May 2004.
 On May 21, 2006, a Public Decree of Servant of God was issued by the U.S. Archdiocese for the Military Services.
 The formal renewal of the opening of the Cause for Beatification of Father Capodanno occurred on October 13, 2013 with the Father Vincent Capodanno Guild serving as the Petitioner of the Cause.

-Earlier this year, the U.S. Archdiocese for the Military Services completed its nearly four-year inquiry into Father Capodanno’s life.
+In 2017, the U.S. Archdiocese for the Military Services completed its nearly four-year inquiry into Father Capodanno’s life.
 The findings have been submitted to the Congregation for the Causes of Saints in Rome.